u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 ###### general

 After the heartbreak of the sports quiz, we were attending the general quiz purely for the love of the game.
 No team of ours had come anywhere close to the general cutoff, so by the trend, we weren't expecting anything.
-I was with Ishana and Kaustubh and I really enjoyed the set — my team was solid too.
+I was with Ishana and Kaustubh and I really enjoyed the set and my team was fun too.
 We scored around 23, if I remember correctly.

 Divyam, Medha and Kirhen's team had scored a solid 28.
 We were not expecting anything, but getting through wouldn't hurt.
 Major was opting for a semi-final format in this quiz — taking the top 7 teams directly, and the top 3 from among the next 10 semifinalists.

 Baidurya did his job and signalled a thumbs-up from the stage!

 They were through.
 For the first time, I believe, one of our teams had made it beyond the prelims in Major's general quiz.
 We cheered loudly as our name was announced — the club loves to celebrate even the smallest victories.
-The semi-final followed, and they performed well — some very impressive cracks.
+The semi-final followed, and they performed well with some very impressive cracks.
 They finished 5th or 6th out of the 10 semifinalists, just missing out on the final.

 My last Quiz Cup at the Inter IIT Cultural Meet was over.